 When your home doesn’t have proper drainage, what you get is more serious than a damp foundation.

 Here are some of the main problems that not improving your exterior drainage can cause.
+A drainage issue can lead to significant foundation movement and structural damage.
+It is important to determine the specific causes of foundation problems related to poor drainage to develop the right solution.
 These problems can be mitigated by installing foundation drains, which can effectively manage water around your home’s foundation.
+Poor drainage can also cause cracks and misalignment in doors and windows, which are common signs of foundation movement.

 Water Damage On Your Foundation